2025 Hong Kong legislative election: Analysis

-The sweeping change in the composition of the Legislative Council, with at least 40% to be first-time members, is seen as the initiative by Beijing to replace the traditional establishment nurtured during colonial era, with younger and more disciplined loyalists, and "mainlanders" that would play along better.
-The election also signaled a defeat for the "gangpiao" (Hong Kong drifters) and moderates, after three legislators from the former camp (Gary Zhang, Shang Hailong, and Wendy Hong) chose to serve only one term, and Third Side failed to gather enough nominations.
+The sweeping change in the composition of the Legislative Council, with at least 40% set to be first-time members, paved way for Beijing to replace the traditional establishment nurtured during the colonial era with younger and more disciplined loyalists, as well as mainland Chinese who would coordinate more closely.
+The election also signaled a defeat for Hong Kong drifters (gang piao, young, educated migrants from mainland China) and moderates, after three legislators from the former camp (Gary Zhang, Shang Hailong, and Wendy Hong) chose to serve only one term, and the moderate Third Side failed to gather enough nominations.
 The new session would also be composed of more "national team" members, meaning managers from Chinese enterprises or state-run companies.
-Separately, more than two dozens of NPC and CPPCC members joining the race at a time when more local elites were getting involved in national politics has resulted in a "revolving door" phenomenon.
+Separately, more than two dozen NPC members and two dozen CPPCC members joining the race at a time when more local elites were getting involved in national politics has resulted in a "revolving door" phenomenon.On the other hand, the Chinese government praised the candidates as "outstanding talent", and stressed that the candidates will provide voters with choice and enable them to pick "the best from the best".